htl-leonding/microprofile-vehicle/README.md

 and / or

 check the database.
-The tableVEH_VEHICLE should not be empty.
+The table VEH_VEHICLE should not be empty.

 ## Dependencies